-Students accepted into the Music Pathway receive a weekly 30-minute individual lesson on their instrument throughout the NMS academic year, which runs for 34 weeks.
+Students accepted into the Music Pathway receive a weekly 30-minute one-on-one lesson on their instrument throughout the NMS academic year, which runs for 34 weeks.
 Students also participate in weekly music ensemble rehearsals.
 Students perform in recitals and concerts throughout the year.

-DELTA Music Students who successfully fulfill all of the DELTA requirements in their first year are eligible for weekly 45-minute individual lessons in their second year and beyond.
+DELTA Music Students who successfully fulfill all of the DELTA requirements in their first year are eligible for weekly 45-minute one-on-one lessons in their second year and beyond.
 Students continue to participate in a music ensemble every year.